-Labneh has got to be the easiest of all cheeses to make and it is delicious.
-I like to serve mine with some extra virgin olive oil and my home fermented olive from my own trees.
-All you need is some yoghurt, a tight weave cheesecloth and some string and you can get started on this wonderfully exotic but simple cheese.
+Labneh has got to be the easiest of all cheeses to make, and it is delicious.
+I like to serve mine with some extra virgin olive oil and my home-fermented olive from my own trees.
+All you need is some yoghurt, a tight weave cheesecloth and some string, and you can get started on this wonderfully exotic but simple cheese.

 Serve on crackers with a little pink Himalayan salt, smoked salt or a salt/pepper blend.
-The mixture of the cheese, olive oil and herbs is sensational.
+The mixture of cheese, olive oil and herbs is sensational.

 This is so easy to make and can be a wonderful gift for Christmas.
 It does not cost much, but it shows you care enough to put some effort in.
 Just don’t tell anyone how easy it really is, and they will think you are amazing, which of course, you are.